-DECISION IMPLEMENTING THE AFFORDABILITY METRICS
+DECISION IMPLEMENTING THE AFFORDABILITY METRICS Summary

-Summary

 Decision 20-07-032 adopted three metrics, the Affordability Ratio, Hours-at-Minimum-Wage, and SocioEconomic Vulnerability Index, by which the California Public Utilities Commission would assess the relative affordability of essential utility service across industries and proceedings, including examination of how different geographic areas of California are impacted.
-This decision directs when and how the affordability framework will be applied in Commission proceedings and further develops the tools and methodologies used to calculate three affordability metrics.
+This decision directs when and how the affordability framework will be applied in Commission energy, water and communications proceedings and further develops the tools and methodologies used to calculate the three affordability metrics.